Bexley, Ohio: Arts and culture

-Jeffrey Mansion sits on nearly 40 acres of land in North Bexley, including two parks located on the east side of Parkview Avenue.
-The historic mansion is open to the public and offers cultural and arts education programs.
+The Jeffrey Mansion was built between 1903 and 1905 by Robert H. Jeffrey the son of the founder of the Jeffrey Manufacturing Company.
+It sits on nearly 40 acre of land in North Bexley, including two parks located on the east side of Parkview Avenue.
+The mansion is open to the public and offers cultural and arts education programs.
 The land behind the mansion is open to the public and includes stone staircases leading to walking trails along Alum Creek, tennis courts, and the Bexley community swimming pool.

-Bexley houses many works from well-known artists.
-For example, it is the home of a number of sculptors and Holocaust survivors Alfred Tibor's creations, including those at the Trinity Lutheran Seminary, Saint Charles Preparatory School, and the Congregation Agudas Achim.
+Bexley houses several of sculptor Alfred Tibor's creations, including at the Trinity Lutheran Seminary, Saint Charles Preparatory School, and the Congregation Agudas Achim.